 Blair Brass Quintet

-Jose Sibaja, trumpet; Jeff Bailey, trumpet; Leslie Norton, horn; Jeremy Wilson, trombone; Bethan Wiese, tuba
+Jose Sibaja and Alec Blazek, trumpet; Leslie Norton, horn; Jeremy Wilson, trombone; Bethany Wiese, tuba

 The Blair Brass Quintet, founded in 1995, has concertized throughout the Southeast and is very involved in exposing young people to their music through school concerts.
 Their repertoire ranges from traditional to contemporary.
 The members of the ensemble provide private instruction, coach chamber music, teach orchestral technique, and conduct brass seminars.